bldavies/bldavies.com/content/_index.md

 I'm an economics PhD student at Stanford University.
 My research interests span social, financial, labour, and innovation economics.

-I moved to Stanford from New Zealand, where I [won the Sir Frank Holmes Prize](https://motu.nz/about-us/news/motu-news-december-2016/#frank) for being the top undergraduate economics student.
+I grew up in New Zealand, earning my BSc(Hons) in economics and mathematics from the University of Canterbury.
 I worked at [Motu](https://motu.nz) before starting my PhD.
-I describe the PhD application process [here](/blog/applying-economics-phd-programs/).

 I discuss my research and personal projects on [my blog](/blog).
 Some of my favourite blog posts include: